allmaps/allmaps/apps/cli/README.md

 #### Transform GeoJSON

-Transform GeoJSON Geometry backwards to SVG using a transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.
+Transform GeoJSON Geometry to SVG using a GCP Transformer and it's transformation built from the GCPs and transformation type specified in a Georeference Annotation or separately.

 **Examples:**